 Protecting Your Investment from Vehicle-into-Building Crashes

-Without proper obstruction, motorists accidentally drive their cars into buildings 60 times a day in the US, causing damage and loss to businesses and homeowners.
+Without proper obstruction, motorists accidentally drive their cars into buildings 60 times a day in the U.S., causing damage and loss to businesses and homeowners.

 5 Tips to Hosting Your Best Ground Breaking Ceremony